RicoJia/ricojia.github.io/_posts/2024/2024-07-09-rgbd-slam-pnp.markdown

 \cos(\gamma) = \frac{pb^2 + pc^2 - bc^2}{2 \cdot pb \cdot pc}
 $$

-Then, using the law of cosines, we can write out:
+Then, using the law of cosines, we can

 $$
 \begin{gather*}